ECE 495: Early Childhood Education Capstone

 The project will:

-• Reveal the personal thoughts and opinions of the student
+• Reveal the personal thoughts and opinions of the student.

-• Demonstrate the writing proficiencies of the senior level of college writing
+• Demonstrate the writing proficiencies of the senior level of college writing.

 • Be a minimum of 35 pages.
 Typical projects are between 50-100 pages.
+Evaluate critically the validity of the project within the major.

 Grades

-A = exemplary level of performance – effectively demonstrates all seven standards
+A = exemplary level of performance

-B = high level of performance – demonstrates six of the seven standards
+B = high level of performance

-C = satisfactory level of performance – demonstrates five of the seven standards
+C = satisfactory level of performance

-F = unsatisfactory level of performance – demonstrates fewer than five of the seven standards
+F = unsatisfactory level of performance

 Required Text